Published On: Dec 01 2011 11:16:39 AM ESTUpdated On: Dec 03 2014 02:00:00 AM EST

 Osbourne, flanked by Marilyn Manson and Robbie Williams, touches his star after he was honored with the 2,195th star on the Hollywood Walk of Fame in Los Angeles on April 12, 2002.

-Osburne poses with a fan at the annual White House Correspondents Dinner in Washington, D.C., on May 4, 2002.
+Osbourne attends the White House Correspondents Dinner in Washington, D.C., on May 4, 2002.

-Ozzy poses with his family, son Jack, daughter Kelly and wife Sharon, before rehearsing for the American Music Awards on Jan.
+Ozzy and his family, Jack, Sharon and Kelly, host the American Music Awards on Jan.
 11, 2003.
 The family became famous thanks to their reality show "The Osbournes," which ran for four seasons between 2002 and 2005.

 Ozzy Osbourne and guitarist Zakk Wylde perform before the start of the New England Patriots home opener game against the Oakland Raiders in Foxboro, Mass., on Sept.
 8, 2005.